deadlyvipers/dojo_rules/introduction.md

- Hi, my name is Ariflaw.
-I like the HTML * CSS * JavaScript path in Code School.
+On my way to becoming a GitHub Master.
+I love Ruby and JavaScript.

+* Ruby on Rails
+*Git